aseemgarg/hammer.js/README.md

 Windows 8 has been tested with a Asus Ultrabook with a touch screen.
 No guarantee that Windows 8 on a MS-Surface will behave the same as the Ultrabook as there might be different OS-based touch-handling-routines.

-Not all gestures are supported on every device.
-This matrix shows the support we have tested.
-This is ofcourse far from extensive.
-If you've tested hammer.js on a different device, please let us know.

 ## About Windows 8
 The Internet Explorer 10 running under Windows 8 uses proprietary JavaScript events (MSPointer & MSGesture) which on the one